 - Additional supporting documentation or information as requested by the campus committee.

-Review of applications will take into consideration the nature of the professional development project or activity and how the project or activity will assist applicants in developing their full professional potential or preparing for advancement pursuant to the Professional Development Program Guidelines and availability of labor-management funds.
+The review process considers the nature of the professional development project or activity and how the project or activity will assist employees in developing their full professional potential or preparing for advancement pursuant to the Professional Development Program Guidelines and availability of labor-management funds.

-A completed application and all required documentation must be submitted via email to firstname.lastname@example.org.
+- A completed application and all required documentation must be submitted via email to email@example.com.
 Hard copies will not be accepted.
-Application deadlines are noted below:

-All expenditures related to projects or activities funded by the Professional Development Program must be in accordance with the Professional Development Program Guidelines and the New York State Comptroller's Rules and Regulations and limitations contained therein.
+All expenditures related to a project or activity funded by the Professional Development Program must be in accordance with the Professional Development Program Guidelines and the New York State Comptroller’s Rules and Regulations and limitations contained therein.
 To be reimbursed for approved expenses, employees must: